Trustee Savings Bank: Early history of the trustee savings banks

 From the outset, savings banks were retail finance institutions set up under democratic and philanthropic principles.
 They sought to create thrifty habits amongst small and medium-sized savers such as craftsmen, domestic servants or the growing proletariat, who were outside the well-to-do market that the commercial banks served.

 In the first half of the 19th century, bank runs or bank collapses were common, so savings banks had no safe outlet for their own deposits.
 To create trust among potential depositors, the Savings Bank (England) Act 1817 required funds to be invested in government bonds or deposited at the Bank of England.
-This requirement was extended to Scottish savings banks in 1835.
-From then on, regulation of savings banks in the UK was quite detailed, with several periods of “ill-health” and lack of trust in their capacity resulting in government intervention in most aspects of the operation and day-to-day management of savings banks, particularly the nature of their investment portfolios.
+This requirement was extended to Scottish savings banks by the Savings Bank Act 1835 (5 & 6 Will.
+4. c.
+57).
+From then on, regulation of savings banks in the UK was quite detailed, with several periods of "ill-health" and lack of trust in their capacity resulting in government intervention in most aspects of the operation and day-to-day management of savings banks, particularly the nature of their investment portfolios.

 An essential feature of a savings bank in the UK was that depositors should have a guarantee of the nominal value of their savings, so that these could be withdrawn at their full value with interest no matter how long the deposit.
 Funds would be under control of voluntary managers or trustees, hence the roots of the name.
 This guarantee could not be achieved unless funds were held in securities with a similar guarantee.
-As a result of the 1817 Act all money received by trustee savings banks, other than that needed to deal with everyday transactions, was held by the Bank of England to the credit of the National Debt Commissioners.
-The Act specified duties of the treasurers, managers and trustees of the savings banks, none of whom was to derive any benefit from their office.
+As a result of the Savings Bank (England) Act 1817, all money received by trustee savings banks, other than that needed to deal with everyday transactions, was held by the Bank of England to the credit of the National Debt Commissioners.
+The act specified duties of the treasurers, managers and trustees of the savings banks, none of whom was to derive any benefit from their office.
 This feature was to dominate the management of the TSBs until the 1970s.

 Savings banks paying interest on deposits (at a rate ranging from 3% to 5%) proliferated.
 The number of successful institutions in the UK grew until there were 645 in 1861.
 Their business remained in collecting low-volume deposits, as early attempts at market diversification had been curtailed by the Savings Bank Act 1891.